joshgerdes/jekyll-uno/_posts/2022-12-05-hosting-your-workloads-in-azure-vs-on-premises.md

   teaser: "/uploads/microsoft_azure.jpg"

 ---
-[Azure ](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Do more with less— On Azure")is a cloud computing platform that provides a wide range of services and capabilities for building and deploying applications and workloads in the cloud.
+[Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Do more with less— On Azure"){:target="_blank"} is a cloud computing platform that provides a wide range of services and capabilities for building and deploying applications and workloads in the cloud.
 In contrast, hosting your own datacenter involves setting up and managing a physical infrastructure, including servers, storage, networking, and other components, in a location controlled by the organization.

 Azure and hosting your own datacenter are two different approaches for deploying and managing applications and workloads.